Jonathan L. Friedmann, Ph.D.

 Moreover, Otto believes that numinous experiences, while separated from day-to-day activities, are not unreachable or even uncommon.
 All human beings have access to episodes of transcendence.
 Thus, the regularity with which music brings about spiritual sensations is not a trivialization of the numinous, but confirmation of its accessibility.

-The blending of musical and spiritual language in Otto’s treatise has its climax in the following passage: “Such is the effect of Music in the highest degree, for Music stands too high for any understanding to reach, and an all-mastering efficacy goes forth from it, of which, however, no man is able to give an account.”
+The blending of musical and spiritual language in Otto’s treatise has its climax in the following passage: “Such is the effect in Music in the highest degree, for Music stands too high for any understanding to reach, and an all-mastering efficacy goes forth from it, of which, however, no man is able to give an account.”
 Replace “Music” with “God” and the point becomes clear.
 (The capitalization of “Music” further sharpens the effect.)

 In a recent article, religious studies scholar Christopher I. Lehrich contends that Otto’s treatment of music in The Idea of the Holy allows for a “disconcerting” reformulation: “Suppose that, instead of writing a book about numinous experience, Otto had chosen to write one about musical experience.”
 Beyond merely discarding the theologian’s preference to mark distinctions between music and theology, Otto essentially groups them together.
 Music is not simply a means for coming into holiness.
 Music is Holy.